12 Vital Email Engagement Metrics To Track ROI

 What To Do About It

-Impress your clients by giving your RPE the spotlight in your client reports.
+Impress clients by highlighting the RPE in their email marketing reports.
 Analyze past emails to see what generates more revenue than others.

 Email Engagement Metric